jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 layout: post
 title: Building Raspberry Pi Systems with Yocto
 description: "Building customized systems for the Raspberry Pi using tools from the Yocto Project"
-date: 2015-12-04 16:15:00
+date: 2015-12-05 12:15:00
 categories: rpi
 tags: [linux, rpi, yocto]
 ---

-Building systems for [Raspberry Pi 2][rpi] boards using tools from the [Yocto Project][Yocto].
+Building systems for [Raspberry Pi][rpi] boards using tools from the [Yocto Project][Yocto].

-The [meta-rpi][meta-rpi] *layer* generates some basic systems with packages to support C, C++, [Qt5][qt], Perl and Python development.
+The [meta-rpi][meta-rpi] *layer* generates basic systems with packages to support C, C++, [Qt5][qt], Perl and Python development.

-For now I'm just working with `BCM2836` quad-core *RPi 2* boards in `meta-rpi`.
+If you are looking for a fancy desktop experience you should probably stick with [Raspbian][raspbian] or another one of the full-featured [RPi Distros][rpi-distros].

+This layer is targeted more at small, dedicated systems usually having only a few functions.

+Another reason you might choose *Yocto* is because generating *read-only* systems is very easy, reducing the risk of SD card corruption.
+It's done with a simple one-liner in a config file.

-The Yocto `meta-raspberrypi` layer which is handling the kernel and bootloader for this layer also supports the `BCM2835` single-core RPi boards.
+I'm using the Yocto `meta-raspberrypi` layer which has the kernel and bootloader recipes for the `BCM2836` quad-core *RPi 2* and `BCM2835` single-core *RPi* boards.

-When my [Raspberry Pi Zero][rpi-zero] board gets in, I'll add support here in `meta-rpi`.
-Until then I'm only using *RPi 2s*, since they are basically the same price with a lot more power.

 ### System Info